Symptoms | Diagnosis | Treatment | For More Information

 The heart contains valves that work together to ensure proper blood flow in and out of this vital organ.
 Valvular heart disease results when one of these one-way valves malfunctions.
 Faulty heart valve function most commonly occurs due to problems with the aortic or the mitral valves.
 Blocked aortic valves, also called aortic stenosis or narrowing, lead to limited blood flow.
 Mitral regurgitation, or a leaky heart valve, results in the backward flow of blood because the valve fails to completely close.

 The NorthShore Cardiovascular Institute has assembled one of the best multidisciplinary teams in the nation to evaluate, treat and provide coordinated care for patients with structural heart disease.
-We have been leaders in the use of new, innovative treatments for heart valve conditions for many years.
+We have been leaders in the use of new, innovative treatments for heart valve disease and other valve conditions for many years.
 Our experienced cardiologists, interventional cardiologists, cardiovascular surgeons and cardiac rehabilitation specialists work as a team to develop individualized treatment plans for your care.

 Common symptoms of valvular heart disease include: